MannLabs/scPortrait/docs/index.rst

 Getting Started
 ===============

-You can check out our :ref:`quickstart<quickstart>` guide to get started with scPortrait.
+You can check out our :ref:`introduction<introduction>` to get started with scPortrait.
 For more detailed information on the package, we have written an in depth :ref:`computational workflow <pipeline>` guide.
 In the github repository you can also find some `tutorial notebooks <https://github.com/MannLabs/scPortrait/tree/main/docs_source/pages/notebooks>`_ as well as `small example datasets <https://github.com/MannLabs/SPARCSspatial/tree/main/example_data>`_ to get started with.
 If you encounter issues feel free to `open up a git issue <https://github.com/MannLabs/scPortrait/issues>`_.

 Citing our Work
 ================